Rosuav/satisfactory-looting/README.md

 1. Recreate the calculations, using a fixed dice roll of 5
 2. Show the impact of changing each modifier.
 Rank the modifiers by how much effect each would have if changed.
 3. Make recommendations about potential changes

+TODO: Improve mod support.
+May end up switching all definition loading to parse_config_dir even if there's normally only the one file, since it makes mod handling easier.
+Will need to handle a replace_path block in the mod definition, possibly also a dependencies block.
+See: https://eu4.paradoxwikis.com/Mod_structure